 I have an exciting day ahead of me.
 I’m in Bergen!
 Some months ago, I was invited by the minister of culture and sports to a round-table debate concerning women in top positions within sports!
 You don’t say no to a minister!
 So, here I am!

 Last year, I wrote a chronicle in a daily news paper in Norway.
 The theme was Women in sports – Lean in!
 I am reposting it today in English!
 Happy reading!

 If you want to follow my next 24 hours at the round-table debate, add my new SnapChat account Leadership and Life!

 Women In Sports!
 Lean In!
 (Published in Dagsavisen June 15, 2015)

 The board of directors in The Norwegian Olympic and Paralympic Committee and Confederation of Sports has a good female representation, but the percentage of women in executive positions in sports politics is decreasing.
 The president of the Norwegian Football Association, stated in June 2015, that we must use gender quotas more.
-I do not believe in his strategy.
-Organizations must facilitate the long-term development of both administrative and political leaders.
+I do not believe that this is the only strategy.
+Organizations must facilitate the long-term development of both technical, administrative and political leaders.
 Perhaps those who have been in a top executive position for a “lifetime” should know when it is time to let go, and let others take over.
-Women must give themselves and others support, and perhaps a kick in the butt.
+Women must give themselves and other women support, and perhaps a kick in the butt.

 A personal story

-A friend of mine recently contacted me, telling me that she was asked to take a position in the board of directors in a sports organization.
-The nomination committee representative told her that she was asked primarily because she was female, and that they had to fill the female quota.
-She is, in my opinion, very much qualified for the position, but the fact that they were required fill the female quota seemed more important than her qualifications.
+A friend of mine recently contacted me, telling me that she was asked to take a position on the board of directors in a sports organization.
+The election committee representative told her that she was asked primarily because she was female, and that they had to fill the women’s quota.
+She is, in my opinion, very much qualified for the position, but the fact that they were required fill the women’s quota seemed more important than her qualifications.